 - Reversing enlargement of blood vessels in the area they are applied to.
 They cause a narrowing of the blood vessels.

 This leaflet gives an overview of topical steroids, including their main possible side-effects.
 There is more information in the separate leaflets called Topical Steroids for Eczema, Fingertip Units for Topical Steroids and Steroid Nasal Sprays.

-What types of topical steroids are there?
+Types of topical steroids